 We know that scripture promises us a future of renewal and restoration — a righting of all broken relationships between people and God.
 We also recognize that Jesus calls us to stand up, be kingdom workers, and begin that renewal now in our own context and beyond our churches’ walls.

-On August 15, 2021 we will have an opportunity to reflect on justice and what it means for our lives.
-Designated by Synod 2017, this date will mark a fourth annual, denomination-wide, Day of Justice and will allow us experience a unity as a denomination as we consider the meaning of Biblical justice, lament injustices in our world, and commit to the transforming work of standing alongside people whom society oppresses and pushes to the margins.
+On August 18, 2024 we will have an opportunity to reflect on justice and what it means for our lives.
+Designated by Synod 2017, this date will mark the sixth annual, denomination-wide, Day of Justice and will allow us experience a unity as a denomination as we consider the meaning of Biblical justice, lament injustices in our world, and commit to the transforming work of standing alongside people whom society oppresses and pushes to the margins.